fodorbalint/PathMaker/readme0.md

 (An algorithm is usable if the number of operations are on the order of n ^ 2 where n indicates the size of the table.
 An unusable algorithm would require a number of operations on the order of 2 ^ n or more: that is the random path where you just guess the next step until you get an impossible situation, but the crossroad might have been as far back as almost n x n steps.)

-We need to look at the straight obstacle case:
+We are still missing the straight obstacle case:

 <img align="top" src="References/4pair straight.svg" width="15%"/>